20centaurifux/goophi/README.md

 	-> -(((---(((--------
 	-> .

+Hostname and port are specified in the configuration file (config.edn). gooφ uses [confick](https://github.com/20centaurifux/confick) for configuration management.

-### redirect module
+### redirection module

-URLs can be displayed on an HTML redirection page.
+URLs are displayed on an HTML redirection page.

 	(require '[goophi.redirect :as html])